 I’m pretty sure Victor used to cook for me, but I’ve become so controlling when it comes to my food (& pretty much everything) that I don’t let him in the kitchen now.

 I’m an insomniac and am fine as long as I get a solid 8 hours of sleep every third day.
 I’m pretty to-the-point, which tends to piss most people off for some reason and supposedly I’m “intimidating” 😕

-And somehow, despite our differences, we really are a perfect match for each other.
+And somehow, despite our differences, we truly are a perfect match for each other.

 How do we make our relationship work?

 How do we find balance and stoke in our marriage?
 Well, it’s not always easy, especially after the roller coaster of a year (or 9 now) that we’ve had.